MarianaGT/calculator/README.md

 ![Screenshot 2022-07-27 at 18 25 27](https://user-images.githubusercontent.com/64441365/181389864-bace8cbc-eb4b-48e5-b2c2-eee0805f35e2.png)

-The STEVIE site surveys the impact your food habits has on climate change.
-This scientific project was developed in collaboration with UNAM.
+The STEVIE site surveys the impact your food habits have on your health and on the environment.
+The scientific project was developed in collaboration with UNAM.

 ### Built With